Orb-H/nojam/docs/_docs/note/_defaults.md

 category: 노트
 layout: note

-diff: # The minimum difficulty of problem which cannot be solved when solver doesn't know about this, format: ex) "<span class='diff_bronze'>Bronze V</span>"
+diff: # The minimum difficulty of problem which cannot be solved when solver doesn't know about this (ex) 30)

-written: # Time when draft is completed
+written: # Time when draft is written
 edited: # Time when content is edited for the last time
 ---